 The name tourmaline comes from the Sinhalese words tura mali, which mean “stone of mixed colors.”
 Every piece of tourmaline is unique because of its incredible color variation with no two stones having the exact same color and also because it is pleochroic, appearing to have different colors or depth of color when viewed from different angles.
 It is important for tourmaline gemstone cutters to consider this before they begin cutting so the finished gem can magnificently reveal its color, transparency, and brilliance.

-The group of minerals of which tourmaline is composed can be found in two kinds of rocks: igneous (solidified from lava) and metamorphic (changed in form by heat and pressure).
+The group of minerals of which tourmaline is composed can be found in two kinds of rocks: igneous which is solidified from lava and metamorphic, changed in form by heat and pressure.
 Tourmaline is very unique in that it crystallizes into a three-sided prism which is completely different from any other common mineral.

 Elements such as iron, aluminum, magnesium, sodium, lithium, and potassium determine a mineral’s color.
 Tourmaline comes in every color of the spectrum with each colored stone given a different name.
-For example, blue tourmaline (pictured) is known as indicolite.
-Today, they are all generally referred to as tourmaline, with the color’s name added as a prefix.
+For example, blue tourmaline (pictured above) is known as indicolite.
+Today, they are all generally referred to as tourmaline with the color’s name added as a prefix.

 Watermelon tourmaline mineral on quartz matrix

 During the 1940s and ‘50s, it was common for jewelry designers to make costume jewelry that looked like real gemstone jewelry.
 People wanted beautiful, yet affordable jewelry and it had finally become socially acceptable after many years to wear fakes.

 I recently purchased a stunning pair of vintage Juliana clip earrings that resemble watermelon tourmaline.
 As one who repurposes vintage costume jewelry, I thought these would make the most gorgeous, colorful rings!